Suspected gas explosions rock towns near Boston, forcing evacuations

-BOSTON (Reuters) - Dozens of explosions and fires rocked city blocks across several communities north of Boston on Thursday, prompting evacuations of numerous neighborhoods where gas odors were present, Massachusetts state police reported.
+BOSTON (Reuters) - Dozens of explosions and fires rocked a wide area across several communities north of Boston on Thursday, prompting evacuations of numerous neighborhoods where gas odors were present, Massachusetts state police reported.

+Boston television station WCVB-TV reported multiple injuries from more than 60 explosions across the area, and said that the local power company had shut off electricity to the affected communities.
+The town of Andover said in a statement that at least three people had been injured.

+State police put the tally of fires and explosions at 39 and said the number was expected to grow.

-The state police bulletins on Twitter said it was too soon to speculate about a cause, but local media reports cited the possible rupture of a gas line.
+Authorities said nothing to indicate any foul play was suspected.
+Local media reports cited the possible rupture of a gas line.
 The first explosion was triggered by an overpressurized gas line, WBZ News reported.

 Live television images showed firefighters on high ladders, battling flames engulfing low-slung houses in Lawrence and North Andover, former mill towns about 25 miles (40 km) north of Boston.

-A map posted on Twitter by state police showed nearly two dozen explosions and fires spread over the area.
-State police later put the tally of fires and explosions at 39 and said that number was expected to grow.
+The adjacent town of Andover was also involved.

+Images posted by local media outlets on Twitter showed numerous homes in flames or collapsed.

 “We are asking everybody with gas in their homes to leave their homes until further notice,” North Andover town manager Andrew Maylor told one local television station.